7gr4g0n338/IELTS/Hobbies and Interests.md

 The first thing that springs in my mind is traveling around Viet Nam with my love.
 It’s always been my dream to discovery new places and myself.
 ```

+# Activities 2D

+Do you like driving a bicycle?

+`Definitely, yes`.
+I am crazy about driving a bicycle, It's a part of my DNA.

+`What`.
+My favourite type of bicycle is Gear-fix. my bicycle allow me reduce speed by cycling in reverse. so it's really amazing.

+`where`.
+I ofen drive a bicycle on my village's fields about 3 hours at the weekend.

+`when`.
+I need burn stress and relax then i listen to music, drive a bicycle and see blue sky, green fields, high mountains and rivers. it's make me have good moods.

+`who`.
+Sometime I go out alone, sometime I drive a bicycle with my brother or my sister's girl friend. we are not only talk to each other but also visiting historical relics.

+`why`.
+First of all, this helps me to relax and have good health. another reason is discovering all historical relics in my province.